solarwinds/solarwinds-apm-ruby/README.md

 * If instrumentating a new framework, place your instrumentation file in `lib/oboe/frameworks`.
 Refer to the Rails instrumentation for on ideas on how to load the oboe gem correctly in your framework.

 * Review other existing instrumention similar to the one you wish to author.  `lib/oboe/inst/` is a great place to start.

+* Depending on the configured `:sample_rate`, not all requests will be traced.
+Use `Oboe.tracing?` to determine of this is a request that is being traced.

 * Performance is paramount.
 Make sure that your wrapped methods don't slow down users applications.